What to Eat for Healthy Sperm, According to an RD

 One study found that men who took vitamin C supplements had improved sperm count, motility, and shape.
-Similarly, another study suggests that rats that consumed vitamin C had improved sperm parameters as well as enhanced sperm viability.
+Other newer research has shown that the combination of vitamin C and vitamin E could support healthy sperm cell DNA.

 2. Dairy or Plant-Based Milk

 Dairy and fortified plant-based options (such as oat and almond milk) can boost your daily vitamin D intake.
 On top of that, there’s an interesting correlation between vitamin D and male health.

 Research suggests that poor vitamin D status can increase the likelihood for low testosterone levels.
 (Testosterone is a sex hormone that stimulates sperm production and has a direct effect on sperm count.)